thegetty/quire-docs/content/tutorial.md

 - `ls` lists all the files in the directory you’re in
 - `cd` followed by a space and a directory name, will move you into that directory: `cd my-project`
-- `cd` by itself will return you to your Home directory
+- `cd` by itself will return you to your home directory
 - `!!` will re-run the last command you entered
 - Pressing Control–C will stop any process running